rescrv/HyperDex/doc/tutorial-datastructure.rst

    set(['hacking', 'air guitar rocking', 'hockey', 'gaming', 'basket weaving'])

 If John Smith decides that his life's dream is to just write code, he may decide to join a group on the social network filled with like-minded individuals.
-Our social network allows the group to limit members' profiles to just reflect its
-interests:
+We can use HyperDex's intersect primitive to narrow down his interests:

 .. sourcecode:: pycon